anazariz/teampsd/resources/design/SQL_and_R/supplemental.md

 **1. What is SQL Server**

 **Microsoft SQL Server** is a **Relational Database Management System (RDBMS)**.
 As an **RDBMS**, it is a software product with the primary function of storing and retrieving data as requested by other software applications, which may run either on the same computer or on another computer across a network, including the Internet.
-CDW is build on SQL Server.
+CDW was built on SQL Server.

 Although not the only choice, majority of SQL Server users, including **Database Administrators (DBA)** use a Microsoft tool called **SQL Server Management Studio (SSMS)** to interact with the DBMS.